St. Bartholomew's Day massacre in the provinces: Orléans

-Orléans received news of the massacre the same day as Bourges on the 27th.
+Orléans received news of the massacre the same day as Bourges on 27 August.
 The preacher Sorbin whipped up the population, urging them to follow the example of Paris in a letter he wrote from the city.
 Popular bands formed to orchestrate the killings.
 The first victim was to be a royal conseiller Champeaux who was cut down in his home by a band under Tessier La Court on Monday.
 It was not until the following day that the massacre became general, as the ramparts neighbourhood was systematically assaulted.
-The violence would continue for 4 days with a myriad of small bands breaking down doors, sometimes demanding money in return for sparing the occupants, but always going back on their word if money was delivered to kill them anyway.
+The violence would continue for four days with a myriad of small bands breaking down doors, sometimes demanding money in return for sparing the occupants, but always going back on their word if money was delivered to kill them anyway.
 Occasionally on their rounds they stopped off at taverns, narrating the slaughters they committed during the day to the patrons as they ate.
-The massacre would be the bloodiest in France, with 1000 killed from a population of only 50,000.
+The massacre would be the bloodiest in France, with 1,000 killed from a population of only 50,000.

-Saumar and Angers
+Saumur and Angers

-Saumar and Angers were largely instigated into massacre by the work of one man.
-Monsereau, a deputy of governor Puyguillard who travelled from the capital to execute the orders of Puyguillard and his superior Henri, Duke of Anjou.
-He entered Angers on 29 August and made his way to the house of seigneur du Barbei, Condés lieutenant in the area.
+Saumur and Angers were largely instigated into massacre by the work of one man.
+Monsereau, a deputy of governor Puyguillard who travelled from the capital to execute the orders of Puyguillard and his superior the duke of Anjou.
+He entered Angers on 29 August and made his way to the house of seigneur du Barbei, Condé's lieutenant in the area.
 Du Barbei was however, not present in the town, so Monsoreau contented himself with executing his brother.
 Then he went to the house of the town's Huguenot minister, invited into the garden by the minister's wife he announced his orders 'from the king' to the minister, and, after allowing him a final prayer, shot him.
 He continued in this fashion house to house, after a few hours, a crowd, getting wind of what he was doing decided to join in, and for a few hours there was a general massacre, before the authorities were able to clamp down on it.
-Monsereau then moved on to Saumar to repeat this pattern.
+Monsereau then moved on to Saumur to repeat this pattern.
 Puyguillard followed to Angers, unsatisfied with his partial work in the towns, however he was more easily bribed into looking the other way by the town's remaining Huguenots.